Connection to People

 We invite talented, diverse students with an interest in intellectual property law to apply for the inaugural ADAPT (Advancing Diversity Across Patent Teams) Mentorship Program.
 This program seeks to identify, and mentor undergraduate students with an interest in intellectual property law (patent, trademark, and copyright law) who will make our profession more diverse.
 The purpose of the program is to cultivate the next generation of diverse legal talent and provide exposure to all areas of intellectual property law, including litigation, prosecution, transactions, and brand protection.

 What is the program?

-The yearlong program will allow mentees the opportunity to rotate between each of the founding member and engage with multiple teams.
-The program will also involve special sessions with partner law firms and provide mentorship with attorneys.
+The yearlong program will provide mentees the opportunity to meet with mentors from each of the founding member companies to learn about different careers in IP.
+The program will also involve special sessions with partner law firms.